Frequently Asked Questions

 Q: What is the Power from the Prairie Project?

-A: Power from the Prairie (PftP) is a proposed, nominal 4,000 Megawatt (MW) high voltage direct current (HVDC) electric transmission line.
+A: Power from the Prairie (PftP) is a proposed, nominal 4,000 Megawatt (MW) 600 kV class, high voltage direct current (HVDC) electric transmission line.
 Its purposes are to facilitate the integration of massive quantities of new renewable energy (wind and solar) into the grid, to reliably and economically enable higher levels of renewable energy than would otherwise be possible, and to support jobs and economic development in the states it touches.
 See the “About PftP” tab for more details.

 Q: Why is high voltage direct current (HVDC) transmission involved, rather than alternating current (AC)?